0livare/next-module-not-found-bug/README.md

+This repo was created to demonstrate [this issue](https://github.com/zeit/next.js/issues/11377).

 In Next.js 9.3.2, when a SASS error happens, the Next cli properly tells me about the SASS error, but then it prints this error to the console every few seconds until I fix the SASS error.

 > Note: The SASS error in this repository is intentional to demonstrate this Next.js issue